-Students are able to borrow funds in the form of a private post graduate bar study loan to assist with costs associated with taking a Bar Exam.
+Students are able to borrow funds in the form of a private postgraduate bar study loan to assist with costs associated with taking a Bar Exam.
 Bar loans are available through private lenders and eligibility is based on a student’s credit.
 These loans can assist students with the cost of taking the exam, bar prep courses, and living expenses between the time of graduation and taking the bar.
 Students may apply for bar loans during their last year of law school and up to a year after graduation depending on the lender.
-Before applying for a bar loan, students should speak with the Financial Aid office to insure there is no further eligibility in the Federal Direct Loan program.
+Before applying for a bar loan, students should speak with the Financial Aid office to ensure there is no further eligibility in the Federal Direct Loan program.

 Law Need Based Scholarships